 Avoid touching the surfboard if you have sunscreen on your hands.

-Some of the chemicals in the sunscreen could damage the finish on your board.
-Put your sunscreen on, and then wash your hands before touching the board.
+Some of the chemicals in the sunscreen could damage the finish on your surfboard.
+Put your sunscreen on, and then wash your hands before touching the surfboard.

 Taking Care While Surfing